Horseradish: Pests and diseases

+Introduced by accident, "cabbageworms", the larvae of Pieris rapae, are a common caterpillar pest in horseradish.
+Mature caterpillars chew large, ragged holes in the leaves leaving the large veins intact.
+Handpicking is an effective control strategy in home gardens.
+Another common pest of horseradish is the mustard leaf beetle (Phaedon cochleariae).
+These beetles are undeterred by the defense mechanisms produced by Brassicaceae plants like horseradish.

 Production

-In the United States, horseradish is grown in several areas such as Eau Claire, Wisconsin, and Tule Lake, California.
-The most concentrated growth occurs in the Collinsville, Illinois region.
+In the United States, horseradish is grown in several areas, such as Eau Claire, Wisconsin, and Tule Lake, California.
+The most concentrated growth occurs in the Collinsville, Illinois, region.

-30,000 metric tonnes of horseradish are produced in Europe annually, of which Hungary produces 12,000, making it the biggest single producer.
+Thirty thousand metric tonnes of horseradish are produced in Europe annually, of which Hungary produces 12,000, making it the biggest single producer.

 Culinary uses

 The distinctive pungent taste of horseradish is from the compound allyl isothiocyanate.
 Upon crushing the flesh of horseradish, the enzyme myrosinase is released and acts on the glucosinolates sinigrin and gluconasturtiin, which are precursors to the allyl isothiocyanate.
 The allyl isothiocyanate serves the plant as a natural defense against herbivores.
-Since allyl isothiocyanate is harmful to the plant itself, it is stored in the harmless form of the glucosinolate, separate from the enzyme myrosinase.
+Since allyl isothiocyanate hurts the plant, it is stored in the harmless form of glucosinolate, separate from the enzyme myrosinase.
 When an animal chews the plant, the allyl isothiocyanate is released, repelling the animal.
-Allyl isothiocyanate is an unstable compound, degrading over the course of days at 37 C. Because of this instability, horseradish sauces lack the pungency of the freshly crushed roots.
+Allyl isothiocyanate is an unstable compound, degrading over days at 37 C. Because of this instability, horseradish sauces lack the pungency of freshly crushed roots.

 Cooks may use the terms "horseradish" or "prepared horseradish" to refer to the mashed (or grated) root of the horseradish plant mixed with vinegar.
-Prepared horseradish is white to creamy-beige in color.
+Prepared horseradish is white to creamy beige.
 It can be stored for up to 3 months under refrigeration, but eventually will darken, indicating less flavour.
-The leaves of the plant are edible, either cooked or raw when young, with a flavor similar but weaker than the roots.
+The leaves of the plant are edible as well, either cooked or raw when young, with a similar but less pronounced flavor.

-On Passover, many Ashkenazi Jews (outside of Israel) use grated horseradish as a choice for Maror (bitter herbs) at the Passover Seder.
+On Passover, many Ashkenazi Jews use grated horseradish as a choice for Maror (bitter herbs) at the Passover Seder.